The Green Party's New Political Broadcast Is A Fake 1970s Board Game

 The Green Party’s New Political Broadcast Is A Fake 1970s Board Game

-The party gave BuzzFeed News an advance look at their new party political broadcast.
+The party gave BuzzFeed News an advance look at its new party political broadcast.

-In recent years the Green Party has focussed on making videos which get shared online, rather than making traditional policy-heavy political broadcasts, usually focussing on the idea of all parties being the same.
+In recent years the Green party has focused on making videos that get shared online for its party political broadcasts, usually based around the idea of all the other parties being the same.

-Previous years include a boyband singing about how they’re all the same and an incredibly viral film featuring small children pretending to be leading politicians.
+Previous years’ videos include a clip of a boyband singing about how the other parties are all the same and an incredibly viral film featuring small children pretending to be leading politicians.

-In a cheesy throwback to some terrible 1970s daytime TV advert, the whole family get together to play the game of politics.
+In a cheesy throwback to some terrible 1970s daytime TV advert, a whole family gets together to play the game of politics.

 “You get your maths completely wrong and risk costing the public millions – advance eleventeen spaces!”

-There’s different rounds: “You just plastered your bus with a big fat lie, take a bonus turn.”
+There’s different rounds: “You just plastered your bus with a big fat lie – take a bonus turn.”

 For legal reasons it’s worth making clear this does not refer to any particular bus.